feresr/super-mario-bros/README.md

 # Super Mario Bros

-Made for educational porpuses with no game engine only c++ and SDL2.
+Made for educational porpuses.
+No game-engine, only C++ and SDL2.

+It uses an ECS architecture, I took some cues from: https://github.com/redxdev/ECS although my implementation is probably less efficent, I'm not as confident with C++ as I'd like to be.

+Contributions are welcomed!

 DEMO: https://youtu.be/HkLZ9ESYxCU